githubtraining/continuous-delivery-aws/responses/02_conditional.md

 ### :keyboard: Activity: Choose the Ubuntu environment for our app

 1. Edit the `deploy-staging.yml` file on this branch, or [use this quick link]({{ repoUrl }}/edit/staging-workflow/.github/workflows/deploy-staging.yml?) _(We recommend opening the quick link in another tab)_
-2. Edit the contents of the file to specify the `ubuntu-latest` environment, and clarify it should only run when the label applied is "stage"
+2. Edit the contents of the file to add a conditional

 Your results should look like this:

 ```yml
 name: Staging deployment